JonBetts/CM0102-Starter-Kit/README.md

 Welcome to the CM 01/02 Starter Kit!

 The purpose of this little tool is to get you up and running as quickly as possible with CM 01/02.
 No need for worrying about downloading files, applying patches or changing compatibility settings - this tool does everything required to get you setup on an original or updated version of CM!
-Please note the standard version only works with Windows 7, 8 and 10.
-I have an XP specific version I can upload if there is any desire for it.
+Please note that this tool only works with Windows XP, Vista, 7, 8 and 10.
+Whilst I have done my best to test on each operating system, there will undoubtedly be scenarios and configurations I haven't managed to cater for.
+Also if you do use an older operating system
-If you do use the Windows XP version, performance may be choppy as it's hard to cater for a 20 year old operating system!
-I've attempted to make it look and feel like the game interface so it's a bit more familiar.
+(i.e. XP or Vista) performance may be choppy as it's hard to cater for a 20 year old operating system!
+I've attempted to make the tool look and feel like the game interface so it's a bit more familiar.

-To get started, all you have to do is extract the zip file anywhere you please - the tool is completely portable.
+To get started, all you have to do is extract the zip file anywhere you like.
 Please read through this document before starting.
 One thing I need to highlight now is that for any of this to work you need to install CM in the default folder.
 If you don't, the tool will not work properly.
 I'll hopefully release a version further down the line that can cope with a custom installation location.

-If you've downloaded the XP version of the tool, then you will need to make sure you have the Microsoft .NET 3.5 runtime on your computer before running it (https://dotnet.microsoft.com/download/dotnet-framework/net35-sp1).
-If you don't, it will come up with an error message saying that the application "failed to initialise properly".
+You will need to make sure you have the Microsoft .NET 3.5 runtime on your computer before running the tool.
+This should come pre-installed on Windows 7, 8 and 10, but XP and Vista may require you to manually install it.
+I've included the installation file with this tool (dotNetFx35setup.exe).
+Just run that to install it, and you should be good to go (you will need an internet connection for this though).
+If you don't install .NET 3.5, it will come up with an error message saying that the application "failed to initialise properly".
-If you have the normal version of the tool, you will need the Microsoft .NET 4.5 runtime.
-This will usually already be pre-installed on Windows 7, 8 and 10, but if not, you may be advised to install it by Windows, so just follow the instructions.
-Failing that, it can be found here: https://dotnet.microsoft.com/download/dotnet-framework/net45

 ## The basics